Browse Categories

 tube section or denting its surface.
 Check that the flare is of the correct profile

-for the unit and component involved and that is has been formed symmetrically
+for the unit and component involved.
+Also, make sure that the flare has been formed centered on the tube.

 Installing the Brake Lines

-position.
 Bends should be smooth and have as large a radius as possible.
-For

-tight bends on the larger sizes, a rolling die bending tool should be used.
-A
+For tight bends on the larger sizes, a rolling die bending tool should be used.

-minimum bend radius of three times the tube diameter is recommended.
-Tubing
+A minimum bend radius of three times the tube diameter is recommended.

-should not be kinked or strained into position.
-It should emerge cleanly from the
+Tubing should not be kinked or strained into position.
+The nut should spin freely on the tubing.

 Tightening Torque